History of Phuket: Rising Chinese commercial dominance

 In the reign of King Thaisa, Chinese merchants and traders gained influence in Siamese government and economy as Chaophraya Phrakhlang Chin, the Phrakhlang Minister of Trade of Chinese ethnicity, took power in Siamese court.
 The Chinese overtook the Dutch as the main investors for the tin mining industry in Southern Siam.
 In the early eighteenth century, the Chinese began to settle in Phuket as tin miners.
 In 1716, a Chinese entrepreneur, assigned with a Siamese noble title, was supervising tin mining near Songkhla.
 The main Chinese tin mining entrepôt, however, was not in Siam but rather at Bangka Island offshore Sumatra.

 In 1718, Alexander Hamilton the commander of Bombay Marine, on his journey to Ayutthaya, visited "Jonceyloan" or Junkceylon or Phuket.
 Hamilton narrated that Junkceylon was a part of the Siamese kingdom (it lies in the dominions of the king of Siam).
 Hamilton mentioned two different ports on Phuket, each for a different monsoon season.
 A port situating between Phuket island and the mainland was suitable during the season of southwestern monsoon, whereas the "Puton Bay" (Patong Bay) was the safe harbor for the northeastern monsoon season.
 Hamilton related that Junkceylon was abundant in tin but there were few people to dig it, possibly due to depopulation.
 Most importantly, Hamilton mentioned that the governor of Junkceylon and the elites were mostly Chinese (and the governors being generally Chinese), who bought their position from the Siamese government and, in turn, oppressed local people for their benefits.

 In spite of the decline of tin trade in Phuket in the early eighteenth century, the economy was still thriving to some extent.
-Phuket was mentioned as one of the principal Asian Indian Ocean ports trading with the British Fort St. George or Madras of the Coromandel Coast.
+Phuket was mentioned as one of the principal Asian ports in the Bay of Bengal trading with the British Fort St. George or Madras of the Coromandel Coast.
 They were Pegu, Mergui, Kedah and Ujong Salang (Phuket).
 Hamilton said that the local Phuket inhabitants engaged in low-scale trade with the Coromandel Coast and Bengal.
-Trans-Indian Ocean trade of the mid-seventeenth century between Phuket and Coromandel Coast seemed to survive into the early eighteenth century, albeit in a reduced state.
+Trans-Bay-of-Bengal trade of the mid-seventeenth century between Phuket and Coromandel Coast seemed to survive into the early eighteenth century, albeit in a reduced state.
 Phuket was, unfortunately, not a part of the growing Sino-Siamese tributary trade and, therefore, suffered decline in the early eighteenth century.